EDGIE POLISTICO’S encyclopedic PINOY dictionary

 *sisig Capampangan (sí-sig ka-pam-pá-ngan; Pampangueño dish) [n.] the spicy version of pork sisig, using finger chili (siling mahaba) for milder hotness, or the notorious siling labuyo for fiery hot flavor (a.k.a.
 Cabalen sisig).

 *tuna sisig [n.] sisig dish that uses chunky cuts of tuna fish fillet as an alternative meat to the conventional pork version, minus the fat and calories.
 The tuna chunks are crushed or cut into small cubes and marinated, then fried brown and added to sautéed sliced onion.
-When cooked, the dish is placed on preheated metal plate and served while it is very hot and sizzling Enhanced version uses crushed pork chicharon as additional ingredient and garnishment.
+When cooked, the dish is placed on preheated metal plate and served while it is very hot and sizzling Enhanced version uses crushed pork chicharon and tuna roe as additional ingredient and garnishment.